Flutter - Introduction to Dart Programming

 List in Dart:

-2. Indexed: Items in a list are indexed starting from 0, meaning the first item is at index 0, the second at index 1, and so on.
+2. Indexed: Items in a Dart list are indexed starting from 0.
+That means, the first item is at index 0, the second at index 1, and so on.

-3. Mutable: A list is dynamic and can be modified after it's created, meaning you can add, remove, or change elements in the list.
+3. Mutable: Dart lists are dynamic, which means you can add, remove, or change elements in the list.

 4. Types of list: